stephanieeeeeeeeeee/vanilla-weather-app/README.md

 # vanilla-weather-app

-An additional project for SheCodes.io

-SheCodes Plus Week 7

-We're going to start from scratch and make our very own vanilla weather app.
+The final project to complete the SheCodes Plus workshop series for SheCodes.io We are assigned to start from scratch and make our very own vanilla weather app.

-Steps to build

-- Setup
-- Design
-- HTML
-- CSS
-- Search engine (basic JS)
-- API Integration
-- Forecast